Townside and Hunger Hill Improvements Scheme

 These works were completed on time in July 2019.

-This final phase of works is focused on improving links for pedestrians, cyclists and other road users from Hunger Hill to Poole Bridge.
-Despite some disruption caused by the COVID-19 pandemic, this phase has now resumed It is seeing works carried out on West Street between Bay Hog Lane and Poole Lifting Bridge in addition to a new pedestrian crossing at Lifeboat Quay.
+This final phase of works focused on improving links for pedestrians, cyclists and other road users from Hunger Hill to Poole Bridge.

-To create a new local identity, the final phase will include landscaping and public realm improvements at Hunger Hill and on West Quay Road.
-These aim to enhance the quality of life for residents and visitors.
+To create a new local identity, the final phase included landscaping and public realm improvements at Hunger Hill and on West Quay Road.